SophieL8/Plastic-degrading-enzymes/README.md

    All required input files can be found at: [Zenodo DOI 5112372](https://doi.org/10.5281/zenodo.5112372)

-2. **Run the setup script**: This will generate the `pollutionData.txt` file, which is required for the analysis pipeline.
+2. **Run the setup script**: This will generate the `pollutionData.txt` file, which is required for the analysis.

-#### Step 2: Run the Analysis Pipeline
+#### Step 2: Run the Analysis
-1. **Download and open the analysis script** in Jupyter Notebook.
+1. **Download and open the ocean analysis script** in Jupyter Notebook.
 This script will perform the core analysis.

    #### Required Input Files for Analysis:
    - `pollutionData.txt`